 The Export and Import Permits Act imposes export and import trade controls on specific goods or goods from certain jurisdictions.
 These controls have an impact on a wide range of cross-border shipments and transactions.
 The controls are implemented primarily through the following three lists:

 The ECL and ICL are lists of goods that the government has deemed necessary to control for certain enumerated purposes.
-For example, Canada closely controls the export of military goods and technology to countries that pose a threat to Canada and its allies, are involved in, or under imminent threat of hostilities, or are subject to UN Security Council sanctions.
-The ECL also controls the export of any U.S. origin goods whether or not the goods are otherwise controlled by the ECL.
-A permit — whether a specific or general permit — is required to export or import goods identified on the ECL or ICL.
+For example, Canada closely controls the export of military goods and technology to countries that pose a threat to Canada and its allies, are involved in or under imminent threat of hostilities, or are subject to UN Security Council sanctions.
+The ECL also controls the export of any U.S.-origin goods whether or not the goods are otherwise controlled by the ECL.
+A permit — whether specific or general — is required to export or import goods identified on the ECL or ICL.

-Given the broad scope of this Advisory and its emphasis on examining supply chains and end-users of services, Canadian financial institutions, institutional investors, and other investors should consider applying due diligence measures to ensure that businesses receiving financing or capital from them do not engage in, or direct the funds received to support, the types of activities described in the Advisory.
+Given the broad scope of this Advisory and its emphasis on examining supply chains and end-users of services, Canadian financial institutions, institutional investors and other investors should consider applying due diligence measures to ensure businesses receiving financing or capital from them do not engage in or direct the funds received to supporting the types of activities described in the Advisory.

-For more information about this Advisory, please see our January 2021 Blakes Bulletin: Government of Canada Sets Compliance Expectations for Canadian Businesses Linked to Xinjiang, China.
+To learn more about the Advisory, please see our January 2021 Blakes Bulletin: Government of Canada Sets Compliance Expectations for Canadian Businesses Linked to Xinjiang, China.

 For further information about trade sanctions, please contact: